mukuldiwakar/BMS-/README.md

 # Bank_Management_System

-` This Python-based Bank Management System allows users to manage their bank accounts, perform transactions, check balances, and more.`
+` This is a  Python-based Bank Management System built with Tkinter GUI allows users to manage their bank accounts, perform transactions, check balances, and more.`

 ## Features